A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Methodology

-Taking a further look at the upper bound, the first and second items of the upper bound are constants.
+Taking a further look at the upper bound, its first and second items are constants.
 Thus, the value of error depends on the last item, which is determined by the value of $\mathcal{T}$.
-Considering that the $\mathcal{T}$ is less than or equal to one, the closer the $\mathcal{T}$ is to one, the smaller the error is.
-However, most of the time series are lax periodic in reality.
-Setting the $\mathcal{T}$ as 1 may miss many lax periodic time series.
-Thus, there is a tradeoff between improving the accuracy of periodic length and finding all the periodic time series (including lax periodic time series).
+Considering that $\mathcal{T}$ is less than or equal to one, the closer $\mathcal{T}$ is to one, the smaller the error is.
+However, most of the time series are lax-periodic in reality.
+Setting $\mathcal{T}$ as 1 may miss many lax-periodic time series.
+Thus, there is a tradeoff between improving the accuracy of periodic length and finding all the periodic time series (including lax-periodic ones).

-Considering the tradeoff may make it challenging to choose a proper value of $\mathcal{T}$, we provide an automatic setting method for $\mathcal{T}$ based on statistical observations.
-For finer tuning, this method provides a searching range for $\mathcal{P}$.
-The hyperparameter $\mathcal{P}$ is a threshold setting for the first peak of the autocorrelation coefficient.
-Thus, we look into the distributions of the first peak value.
+Considering that tradeoff may make it challenging to choose a proper value of $\mathcal{T}$, we provide an automatic setting method for $\mathcal{T}$ based on statistical observations.
+For finer tuning, this method provides a searching range for autocorrelation coefficient first peak threshold $\mathcal{H}$.
 Taking Alibaba2018-CPU\footnote{https://github.com/alibaba/clusterdata} as an example, we take 75 machines in it and plot a histogram of first-peak value in Fig. \ref{histo}.
 There are two properties of the distribution: clustered and following Gaussian Distribution for each cluster.
-We use the Gaussian Mixture Model (GMM) algorithm to fit the mixed Gaussian distribution of its first peak values and plot the Gaussian distributed curve on the histogram in Fig. \ref{histo}.
-The parameter for this GMM is given in Tab. \ref{mixGau}, where "std" is the shorthand for standard deviation.
+We use Gaussian Mixture Model (GMM) \cite{wu2020self} to fit the mixed Gaussian distribution of its first peak values and plot the Gaussian distributed curve on the histogram in Fig. \ref{histo}.
 Different clusters have different degrees of periodicity.
 The higher the expectation of the cluster is, the stricter its periodicity is.
-To guarantee the quality of the periodicity the \emph{Periodicity-Mining Module} detects, it picks the workload in the cluster with the highest expected value as periodic and filters the others.
+To guarantee the quality of the periodicity that \emph{Periodicity-Mining Module} detects, it picks the workload in the cluster with the highest expected value as periodic and filters the others.
 Let $\mu$ and $\sigma$ denote the expectation and standard deviation of the cluster with the highest expectation.
-In industrial applications, $\mu-\sigma$ can be directly used as the $\mathcal{P}$ to save the labor costs, as the probability that the first peak is greater than $\mu-\sigma$ in this cluster is 84.2\% according to Gaussian distribution.
-For finer tuning, the $mathcal{P}$ can be explored between $\mu-\sigma$ and $\mu+\sigma$.
+In industrial applications, $\mu-\sigma$ can be directly used as $\mathcal{H}$ to save the labor cost, as the probability that the first peak is greater than $\mu-\sigma$ in this cluster is 84.2\% according to Gaussian distribution.
+For finer tuning, $\mathcal{H}$ can be explored between $\mu-\sigma$ and $\mu+\sigma$.